PeterBengtson/control-tower-log-aggregator/README.md

 from all versions of all objects.
 This is easily done in the console using the Empty button or using the CLI.

-If any log files are encrypted with KMS keys from other accounts, make sure the originating accounts allow the Log Archive to use them.
+If any log files are encrypted with KMS keys from other accounts, make sure the originating accounts allow the Log Archive account to use them.

 If you have Control Tower version 2.8 or 2.9 installed, clean out the entire contents of the Control Tower log bucket access log bucket (which has a name similar to `aws-controltower-s3-access-logs-111122223333-xx-xxxxx-1`)